Holiday spirit or holiday madness?

 It is December and the holidays are in full swing.
-Whether you celebrate Christmas, Hanukkah or something else, the break from school and work can be a great opportunity for togetherness, reflection and family.
+Whether you celebrate a holiday this month or not, the break from school and work is an opportunity for togetherness, reflection and family.
 It can also be a time of way-too-many-things-to-do and way-too-little-time-to-do-them.
-It doesn’t help that stores started their holiday marketing strategies at Halloween and only amplify their messages as the holidays near.
+It doesn’t help that stores started their holiday marketing strategies in October and only amplify their messages as the holidays near.
 Of course, the marketers tell us that the right gift, beverage, decoration, or holiday party will be the key to happiness.

 While many of us cognitively understand that these “things” aren’t what make us happy, it is easy to forget this during the holidays.
-Too many of us can get fixated on getting the right gift for our kids or cramming in yet another holiday social engagement out of fear of missing out.
-Kids can be especially vulnerable to the “gimmes” since the latest toys and goodies are touted everywhere they turn.
+Too many of us can get fixated on getting the right gift for our kids or cramming in yet another social engagement out of fear of missing out.
+Kids can be especially vulnerable to the “gimmes” since the latest products are touted everywhere they turn.

 Making memories